 able to readily apply this additional knowledge to my practice.”

-- Jessica LaForce MS in Dietetics graduate
+- Jessica LaForce MS, RD

-Students applying to the program:
+Students applying to the online dietetics program:

 Must hold the credential of Registered Dietitian (RD) or Registered Dietitian Nutritionist;